sholladay/pogo/README.md

 Type: `string`<br>
 Default: `localhost`

-Specifies which domain or IP address to listen on.
+Specifies which domain or IP address the server will listen on when `server.start()` is called.
 Use `0.0.0.0` to listen on any hostname.

 ##### port

 Type: `number`<br>
 Example: `3000`

-Specifies which port number to listen on.
+Specifies which port number the server will listen on when `server.start()` is called.
+Use `0` to listen on any available port.

 ### server.route(option)

-Adds a route to the server so that the server knows how to respond to requests for the given route.
+Adds a route to the server so that the server knows how to respond to requests for the given HTTP method and path, etc.

 #### option